How to implement mDocs revocation status checks in your holding application

 Implementing status checks

-When calling the getCredential method, you can control whether the SDK should check for the credential's status:
+When calling the getCredential method, you can control whether the SDK should attempt to retrieve an updated status list online using the skipStatusCheck parameter:

 let credential = try await mobileCredentialHolder.getCredential(